 A. Configuring Speakers:

-(The following instructions use Windows XP as the example operating system.)
+(The following instructions use Windows Vista as the example operating system.)

-After installing the audio driver, the Audio Manager icon will appear in your system tray.
-Double-click the icon to access the Audio Control Panel.
+After installing the audio driver, the HD Audio Manager icon im will appear in the notification area.
+Double-click the icon to access the HD Audio Manager.